Our top pick for

 Controversy score: 2/5

 ESG scores also evaluate any incidences of controversy that a company has been involved in.
-Ferrari N-V scored a 2 out of 5 for controversy – the second-highest score possible, reflecting that Ferrari N-V has, for the most part, managed to keep its nose clean.
+Ferrari scored a 2 out of 5 for controversy – the second-highest score possible, reflecting that Ferrari has, for the most part, managed to keep its nose clean.

-Ferrari N.V was last rated for ESG on: 2019-01-01.
+Ferrari NV was last rated for ESG on: 2019-01-01.

 Total ESG score | 28.79 |